-The School of Horticulture and Landscape Design— which includes three programs: Horticulture, Horticultural Therapy, and Landscape Design—is licensed by the New York State Department of Education.
-Licensure under the state recognizes the Certificate Programs in Horticulture, Horticultural Therapy, and Landscape Design as high quality and career oriented.
+The School of Horticulture and Landscape Design— which includes three programs: Horticulture and Landscape Design—is licensed by the New York State Department of Education.
+Licensure under the state recognizes the Certificate Programs in Horticulture and Landscape Design as high quality and career oriented.

 Licensed private career schools offer curricula measured in clock hours, not credit hours.
 Certificates of completion are issued to students who meet clock hour requirements.
 The granting of any college credit to students who participate in and/or complete a program at a licensed private career school is solely at the discretion of the institution of higher education that the student may opt to subsequently attend.